karttur/setup-theme-blog/_posts/2018/2018-01-15-common-assets.markdown

 ## introduction

-As I chose to publish what I do in several thematic blog sites, rather than a single blog site with everything mixed, I needed to create a solution where I could use a common set of assets (javascript, css, fonts, images and other resources) across all sites.
+As I chose to publish what I do in several thematic blog sites, rather than a single blog site with everything mixed, I created a solution where I could use a common set of assets (javascript, css, fonts, images and other resources) across all sites.
 This post is about how I did it.

 ## Jekyll assets